johanWallgren/iMessage/README.md

 The word cloud is generated as a plot which can be saved as a jpeg or a pdf.

+NOTE: The plot window (the acctual window) in RStudio needs to be lagre in size when generatin word cloud.
+If you get warnings saying  "...could not be fit on page.
+It will not be plotted..." make the window lagrer.

 /Johan Wållgren 20180414